 Table of Contents

-One of the most common injuries in dogs is due to collisions with cars.
+One of the most common sources of injuries in dogs is car accidents.
 It’s many pet parents’ nightmare: Fido escapes from his leash and bounds for freedom, only to be hit by a car as he crosses the street.
 While it’s crucial to first and foremost protect your dog from car accidents, you should also know what types of injuries can result from this trauma.

-A dog escaping from their house and running into the road is probably the number one cause of car accidents, however many different instances can lead up to a car accident.
+A dog escaping from their house and running into the road is probably the number one reason they may be involved in a car accident.
+However, many different instances can lead up to a car accident.
 Sometimes it’s not necessarily the pup’s (or pet parent’s) fault – drivers not paying attention or visibility issues can result in an auto accident with a pet.
 Additionally, deaf and blind dogs are much more susceptible if they’re free-roaming, lost, or abandoned.
-But most of all – it is an accident and one that can catch pet parents off guard.

 Types of Injuries Resulting From Car Accidents